What is the PE and sports premium?

 To make the most of this opportunity we have formed an Alton partnership of 11 primary schools.
 As a group the Alton cluster of primary schools has decided to use part of the money to employ a specialist PE teacher.
-The idea is to provide our teachers with an opportunity to work alongside a qualified PE professional to further support them in the delivery of high quality PE and games lessons.
+The idea is to provide our teachers with an opportunity to work alongside a qualified PE professional to further support and up skill them in the delivery of high quality PE and games lessons.
 The PE teacher, we have employed, will work across all the schools teaching PE to provide new opportunities and ideas to pupils and teachers alike.
-We feel this method provides excellent training for our school to leave a lasting legacy of PE.
+We feel this method provides excellent training for our school to leave a lasting legacy of teaching high quality PE.

 How the money is used?

 Our aim at Medstead is to “develop children’s physical literacy to create a love of movement”.
 To do this we aim to; increase our children’s engagement in regular activity, raise the profile of sport and physical activity throughout the school and community, improve staff confidence and knowledge of physical activity, offer a broad range of activities to allow all children to succeed, and develop more opportunities for all children to participate in competitive sports.

 The majority of our sports premium is used through the Alton Sports Partnership.
 The role of this partnership is to increase the confidence of teaching staff and resources available to them, develop new planning and curriculum opportunities in sport and PE